ensemble-ai/exercise-2-camera-control-Jason-Giang/PeerReview-Exercise2.md

 #### Best Practices Exemplars ####
 It was good to wrap the [long variables](https://github.com/ensemble-ai/exercise-2-camera-control-Jason-Giang/blob/8e58baeb7d9f6bc0e8e298522f332872aba2dcc6/Obscura/scripts/camera_controllers/lerp_smoothing_target_focus.gd#L20) with multiple lines for readability.
-All of the camera controller scripts are in the camera_controlers folder.
+All of the camera controller scripts are in the camera_controllers folder.